Woodwork Joints Skills - Cambridgeshire

 Maker

-I am a qualified & accredited cabinet maker and furniture restorer.
+Welcome to 'Learn-Make-Restore'.
+I am an experienced cabinet maker, furniture maker and furniture restorer.
+I am qualified from various City & Guilds through to a Masters Degree in the Conservation of Historic Objects .
 I have a passion for traditional crafts and teach various aspects of making & restoring.
-I also write for woodwork magazine 'Quercus' and for 'Woodland Heritage'.
-I feel that our health & quality of life is enhanced by working practically, making and learning new skills.
-At a time in society, when consumerism has taken hold, we throw too many things away and do not appreciate materials or nature.
+I have also written for a number of woodwork magazines, for example, 'Quercus', 'Woodland Heritage Journal' and 'Furniture & Cabinetmaking'.
+You will also find my regular workshop posts on Instagram.
+I am a Brand Ambassador for a few woodwork related companies and this provides great opportunities for course attendees to try new tools and materials.
+I teach from my workshops near Ely, Cambridgeshire and will also be opening a new site in North Wales in late 2025.
+I believe strongly that our health & quality of life is enhanced by working practically, being creative, making and learning new skills.
+We can all be highly creative and practical when we get the opportunity.
+At a time in society, when consumerism has taken hold, we throw too many things away and do not always appreciate materials or nature.
+Both my workshops are chosen for their location, surrounded by nature and inspiration.
 We must make better and restore more.
-We need more relaxing workbench time and less screen time!
+We need more relaxing workbench time and less screen time.

 Suitable for